-- The halogen lamps (H3, H7, H4...) are pressurised and might explode on changing them. - Therefore protective gloves and glasses should be worn when changing a halogen lamp.
+- The halogen lamps (H3, H7...) are pressurised and might explode on changing them. - Therefore protective gloves and glasses should be worn when changing a halogen lamp.

-• Due to the difficulty in accessing the lamps, these must be changed by an Authorised Service Centre.
-However, we shall explain how to change these lamps, except for the xenon lights. ■
+• Due to the difficulty in accessing the lamps, any replacement work should be done by a SEAT dealer.
+However, we shall explain how to change these lamps, except for the xenon lights\. ■